Introducing Hydra-PEG Bio-Inspired Contact Lens Surfacing

 Studies have shown that placing a contact lens on the eye increases the rate of tear evaporation from the ocular surface, therefore causing dryness.
 This is due to the poor interaction between lens materials and the water based surface of the eye.Hydra-PEG coating hides the core lens material, thus creating a highly wettable lens surface and preventing disruption of the tear film.

 The unique Hydra-PEG formulation is 90% water and therefore its material properties closely mimic those of the ocular surface and aqueous tear film.
 The table below demonstrates the significant improvement Hydra-PEG surfacing has on the wettability of several lens materials as measured by captive bubble advancing contact angle.

 The average person blinks 15,000 times per day.
 With the dynamic nature of the eye, the friction between the eyelid, contact lens and cornea, is an important factor in creating a comfortable lens surface.
 Hydra-PEG is extremely lubricious and yet allows for easy handling during insertion and removal.
 Studies have suggested that the frictional properties of contact lenses may also be associated with certain clinically observable phenomena, such as lid wiper epitheliopathy.
 The table to the right demonstrates the reduction in friction of Purevision (Bausch + Lomb) compared to the market leading Oasys (Johnson & Johnson).

 Hydra-PEG is extremely biocompatible, nontoxic, non-immunogenic, and resistant to protein deposition, which further aids in creating a comfortable lens surface.
 The main component in Hydra-PEG has been used in medical applications such as ocular medications, wound care products, and oral suspensions.

-Ocular Dynamics is a venture funded, silicon valley based company that was founded in 2011.
+Ocular Dynamics is a venture funded, silicon valley based company founded in 2011.
 For more information about how Hydra-PEG can improve your contact lens materials, contact us today!